-Our main insight is to frame a feedforward computation problem as solving a system of (typically nonlinear) equations.
-This novel perspective enables us to use iterative solvers, such as nonlinear Jacobi and Gauss-Seidel methods, to parallelize and potentially accelerate traditional feedforward computations.
+Our main insight is to frame a feedforward computation problem as solving a system of equations.
+This novel perspective enables us to use iterative solvers, such as nonlinear Jacobi and Gauss-Seidel methods, to parallelize and potentially accelerate traditional feedforward computation.